Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-5. On the Add Service: Full Mesh dialog, select the service to add to the event mesh and click Add Service.
+5. In the Add Service: Full Event Mesh dialog, select the event broker service to add to the event mesh using one of the following methods:

 • (Optional) Click the Remote Service Endpoint and select the an endpoint.
 Connectivity between your private endpoints is your responsibility (or your organization's) if the services are deployed in a Customer-Controlled Regions.